gopi487krishna/FITS_primary_header/README.md

  - A policy-based design allowing users to write and control most of the parts of Reader ( Things like adding custom rules, changing the way of parsing a value, adding support for parsing new types of values and so on.
 (This really comes handy when the FILE has been custom designed according to the needs of a User ).
  - No extra hassle to setup before reading fits files ( Just set a filename, reading mode ) and done that's it!.
+ - Easy to use functions for manipulating and writing data back to the file
 - Very few dependencies ( For memory-mapped files - boost )
 - Conformance to the FITS standard
-- Ability to handle both the fixed and variable format based data Good performance ( Mostly uses the standard library and boost instead of handwritten implementation for optimal performance )
+- Ability to handle both the fixed and variable format based data
+- Good performance ( Mostly uses the standard library and boost instead of handwritten implementation for optimal performance )